-- Parents/carers, with their child, will meet with the class teacher and the SENDCo to decide on the interventions and support to be put in place as well as the expected impact on progress and development.
-This will be recorded on a 'My Plan' with a date to review the plan.
-The date for review will depend on the level of need preSENDt. - The My Plan will clearly identify the areas of needs, the desired outcomes, the support and resources provided, including any teaching strategies or approaches that are required and when the My Plan will be reviewed.
-A copy of this will also be attached to the pupil's profile. - The support and intervention provided will be selected to meet the outcomes identified for the pupil, based on reliable evidence of effectiveness and will be provided by staff with appropriate skills and knowledge. - The My Plan will usually involve a contribution by parents/carers to reinforce learning at home. - Where appropriate, the My Plan will detail the support from other agencies and how this will support the pupil in achieving the desired outcomes. - Parents/carers will then be formally notified by letter when it is decided to provide a pupil with SEND support (although parents/carers should have already been involved in the assessment of need). - So, if it is agreed that a pupil requires SEND support, all parties meet and develop a My Plan detailing the support which will bring about the next part of the cycle -
+- Parents/carers, with their child, will meet with the class teacher and the SENDCo to decide on the provision and support to be put in place as well as the expected impact on progress and development.
+This will be recorded on an IEP or a school based plan, where appropriate with a date to review the plan.
+The date for review will depend on the level of need present. - The IEP or the school based plan will clearly identify the areas of needs, the desired outcomes, the support and resources provided, including any teaching strategies or approaches that are required and when the My Plan will be reviewed. - The support and provision provided will be selected to meet the outcomes identified for the pupil, based on reliable evidence of effectiveness and will be provided by staff with appropriate skills and knowledge. - The IEP or school based plan will usually involve a contribution by parents/carers to reinforce learning at home. - Where appropriate, the IEP or school based plan will detail the support from other agencies and how this will support the pupil in achieving the desired outcomes. - Parents/carers will then be formally notified by letter when it is decided to provide a pupil with SEND support (although parents/carers should have already been involved in the assessment of need). - So, if it is agreed that a pupil requires SEND support, all parties meet and develop an IEP or a school based plan detailing the support which will bring about the next part of the cycle -